lewisfish/signedMCRT/docs/main.md

 ### sdfsMod.f90

 This module defines the signed distance function (SDF) abstract type and all types that inherit from it.
 The SDF abstract type defines the optical properties of an SDF (mus, mua, kappa, albedo, hgg, g2,and n), as well as a transform (4x4 matrix), and the layer ID code of the SDF.
 The SDF abstract type also provides an abstract interface (evaluate) which each inheriting function must implement.
 This evaluate function is the heart of the SDF implementation.
 Each individual evaluate is the direct implementation of that SDF, e.g. that function defines the mathematical SDF.
+For more information on SDFs, check out Inigo Quilez's [website](https://iquilezles.org/articles/) from which most of the below SDFs and transforms have been taken.

 - cylinder
 - sphere